-Measures Monitoring Questions Data Measure Ie: Percent Tree What is the percent cover and trend of tree cover in RCMAP Cover within Sagebrush sagebrush communities? abitat Degradation and Development Intensity in GR Measure 2a: Habitat What is the estimated amount of habitat degradation Geospatial analysis degradation rangewide and the estimated change in the amount? using datasets representing anthropogenic development Measure 2b: Intensity of What is the estimated density of energy development Geospatial analysis degradation activities and the change in the estimated density? using datasets representing anthropogenic development Measure 2c: Degradation Were any disturbance or density caps above project scale Geospatial analysis cap compliance exceeded? using datasets representing anthropogenic development Measure 2d: Reclamation What is the amount of reclaimed energy-related Geospatial analysis degradation on BLM lands and the change in the amount? using datasets representing reclamation on BLM- managed lands Measure 3: GRSG Habitat Suitability Measure 3a: Habitat What is the status of GRSG habitat assessments at the BLM's Habitat assessment status mid- and fine-scales across the range?
-Assessment · · Framework (HAF) tracking system Measure 3b: Habitat What is the suitability of GRSG habitats at mid and fine BLM's HAF tracking suitability at mid and fine spatial scales across the range? system scales • Measure 4: Achievement of Land Health Standards in GRSG H labitat Measure 4a: Status of land How many acres were evaluated for achievement of the BLM's Land Health health evaluations SSS/Wildlife Habitat Land Health Standard in GRSG Standards Database habitat across the range?
-Measure 4b: Status of For areas that have been evaluated in GRSG habitat, what BLM's Land Health land health standards is the status of land health and what are the causes of Standards Database non-achievement (as applicable)?
-Measure 5: BLN 1 On-The-Ground Conservation and Restoration Effo rts for GRSG Measure 5a: Summary of How many acres/miles were conserved or restored by NFPORS/VMAP, conservation efforts treatment or action type in GRSG habitat across the Other BLM Project range?
-Tracking Measure 6: GRSG Population Trend Rangewide Measure 6a: Annual What is the rangewide average annual population trend?
-USGS Rangewide Range-wide Trend The same of the sa Population Trend 05250112 Analysis for Greater Sage-Grouse Measure 6b: Cumulative What is the rangewide cumulative population trend?
-USGS Rangewide Range-wide Trend That is the range muc cumulative population trellu: Population Trend Ivanige-wide i lend Analysis for Greater Sage-Grouse
+Measures Monitoring Questions Data

+Measure Ie: Percent Tree What is the percent cover and trend of tree cover in RCMAP

+Cover within Sagebrush sagebrush communities?

+Measure 2: H abitat Degradation and Development Intensity in GR SG Habitat

+Measure 2a: Habitat What is the estimated amount of habitat degradation Geospatial analysis

+degradation rangewide and the estimated change in the amount? using datasets

+- representing

+anthropogenic

+development

+Measure 2b: Intensity of What is the estimated density of energy development Geospatial analysis

+degradation activities and the change in the estimated density? using datasets

+representing

+anthropogenic

+development

+Measure 2c: Degradation Were any disturbance or density caps above project scale

+- exceeded?
+Geospatial analysis

+cap compliance exceeded! using datasets

+representing

+anthropogenic

+development

+Measure 2d: Reclamation What is the amount of reclaimed energy-related Geospatial analysis

+degradation on BLM lands and the change in the amount? using datasets

+representing

+reclamation on BLM

+managed lands

+Measure 3: GRSG Habitat Suitability

+Measure 3a: Habitat What is the status of GRSG habitat assessments at the BLM's Habitat

+assessment status mid- and fine-scales across the range?
+Assessment

+5 Framework (HAF)

+tracking system

+Measure 3b: Habitat What is the suitability of GRSG habitats at mid and fine BLM's HAF tracking

+suitability at mid and fine spatial scales across the range? system

+scales spatial scales actoss the range.
+5/50011

+4: Achievement of Land Health Standards in GRSG H lahitat

+Measure 4a: Status of land How many acres were evaluated for achievement of the BLM's Land Health

+health evaluations SSS/Wildlife Habitat Land Health Standard in GRSG

+nearch evaluations Standards Database

+M 41 6: habitat across the range?

+Measure 4b: Status of For areas that have been evaluated in GRSG habitat, what BLM's Land Health

+land health standards is the status of land health and what are the causes of Standards Database

+non-achievement (as applicable)?

+1 On-The-Ground Conservation and Restoration Effo

+Measure 5a: Summary of How many acres/miles were conserved or restored by NFPORS/VMAP,

+conservation efforts treatment or action type in GRSG habitat across the Other BLM Project

+range?
+Tracking

+Measure 6: GRSG Population Trend Rangewide

+Measure 6a: Annual What is the rangewide average annual population trend?
+USGS Rangewide

+Range-wide Trend 5 5 11 Population Trend

+0 Analysis for Greater

+Sage-Grouse

+Measure 6b: Cumulative What is the rangewide cumulative population trend?
+USGS Rangewide

+That is the rangemide cumulative population thend: -

+Range-wide Trend Population Trend

+Analysis for Greater

+Sage-Grouse